SreejithNair/python-practice/collection/readme.txt

 are added to the dictionary created from the positional argument.
 If a key being added is already present, the value from the keyword argument replaces the value from the positional argument.

+list(d)
+Return a list of all the keys used in the dictionary d. len(d)
+Return the number of items in the dictionary d. d[key]
+Return the item of d with key key.
+Raises a KeyError if key is not in the map.